adtma/adtma.github.io/_news/2024-08-10-calcium-isotope-epsl.md

 ---
-title: "Cracking the Code of an Ordovician-aged Positive Carbon Isotope Shift"
+title: "New Paper on Ordovician Carbon Isotope Shift"
 excerpt: "Our latest research on Calcium isotope stratigraphy has been published"
 date: 2024-08-10
 ---